Examining ASP.NET 2.0's Membership, Roles, and Profile - Part 2

 Conclusion

-With roles enabled, you can create and assign roles either programmatically using the Roles class or manually
+With roles enabled, you can create and assign roles either programmatically using the Roles

 through the Website Administration Tool.
 ASP.NET allows for role-based authorization rules, so you can limit access to various